13 of the world's most inspiring eco-friendly dive resorts

-From eliminating single-use plastics to implementing circular waste systems, eco-dive resorts are leading the charge toward sustainability.
-Set in some of the world’s most magnificent dive destinations, they play an important role in protecting the natural beauty and marine wonders that we travel so far and wide to experience.
+From eliminating single-use plastics to implementing circular waste systems, eco-dive resorts play a leading role in sustainable tourism.
+Set in some of the world’s most spectacular dive destinations, they are helping to protect the natural beauty and marine wonders that we travel so far and wide to experience.

 When you stay at one of these resorts, you become part of the solution and contribute to preserving these environments for future generations.
 Not only do they nurture nature through renewable energy and sustainable building initiatives but also empower locals through eco-education and ethical employment.